w3c/wai-quick-start/source/developing.html.erb.md

 {:.attach_permalink}
 ## Use mark-up to convey meaning and structure

-HTML5 provides many elements that signify meaning, such as `<h1>`, `<nav>`, `<aside>`, which can be interpreted and communicated by assistive technologies.
-Use these elements to help structure content and convey meaning that is visually apparent.
-ARIA roles can be used to provide additional meaning to page elements, for example, using `role='search'` to identify search functionality.
+Use structural elements to mark-up headings, lists, and paragraphs.
+HTML5 provides additional elements, such as `<nav>` and `<aside>`, to better structure your documents. <abbr title="Accessible Rich Internet Applications">WAI-ARIA</abbr> roles can be used to provide structure, for example, using `role='search'` to identify search functionality.
 Work with designers and content authors to ensure the given meaning is agreed and consistently used.

 {::nomarkdown}
 <%= example %>